scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 - | Some miscoverage can also comes from the optimization process, which is solved with numerical methods, and may fail to find the global minimum.
     If the target coverage is not achieved, you can try adding regularization, to help the optimisation process.
-You can also try reducing the number of dimensions ``d`` or using a smoother :math:`\Phi` function, such as with gaussian kernels (indeed, using only indicator functions makes the optimization very difficult).
+You can also try reducing the number of dimensions :math:`d` or using a smoother :math:`\Phi` function, such as with gaussian kernels (indeed, using only indicator functions makes the optimization very difficult).